 See the general expectations and schedule for more information about what this looks like for all involved.

-These “live” sessions, or synchronous communication, will be a part of the Remote Learning 2.0 plan this fall.
-The amount of time spent “live” with a teacher will look different for remote learners than in-person learners.
+These “live” sessions, or synchronous communication, is a part of the Remote Learning 2.0 plan.
+The amount of time spent “live” with a teacher will look different by level or course.
 The needs of remote learners are different and the ways they interact with their teachers will be different.

-The feedback from stakeholders also showed that synchronous activities can be a technical issue for some households, as these take more bandwidth that general internet access.
-This is another reason to avoid over relying on “live” sessions.
+The feedback from stakeholders also showed that synchronous activities can be a technical issue for some households, as these take more bandwidth than general internet access.
+This is another reason to avoid over-relying on “live” sessions.

 There are a variety of tools that students and teachers may use to accomplish both synchronous and asynchronous practices.
 Linked are some guidelines and suggestions for students who are engaging in video conferencing.

-1. “Live” remote instruction will have groups of students (small and whole groups) participate in various learning activities such as discussions, lecture, demonstrations, morning meetings, etc.
+“Live” remote instruction will have groups of students (small and whole groups) participate in various learning activities such as discussions, lectures, breakout rooms, demonstrations, morning meetings, etc.

-2. “Live” office hours will be opportunities for students to seek help from their teacher.
-These will be opportunities to connect with teachers to get extra help, review assignments and seek feedback, clarify instructions, etc.
+“Live” office hours will be opportunities for students to seek help from their teachers.
+These will be opportunities to connect with teachers to get extra help, review assignments, and seek feedback, clarify instructions, etc.

 General Guidance we will give our staff is the expectation that “live” remote instruction and/or “live” open office hours will be held daily.
 Best practice says that these do not need to be lengthy but should be frequent.
 Instructors will be available for asynchronous support during the regular school day.